LeiLi-Uchicago/LeiLi-Uchicago.github.io/projects.md

 <img align="left" src="../../img/vgenes.png" height="150px">

- VGenes is integrated graphical tool for efficient, comprehensive and multimodal analyses of massive B-cell repertoire sequences
+ VGenes is an integrated graphical tool for efficient, comprehensive and multimodal analyses of massive B-cell repertoire sequences

  Github page: N/A